wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

         """
         Debias the data due to the added noise, based on the number of measurements `meas_count`.
 This doesn't apply to all DP mechanisms.
-Some Client-DP mechanisms need this functionality.
+Some Client randomization mechanisms need this functionality.
         """
         return data
 ~~~